Rory Gallagher’s 1966 Fender Telecaster

 Rory was first seen playing this guitar during a gig played sometime in early to mid-1970 [Photo of Rory Gallagher 1970 Copenhagen, Denmark].
 The exact date of this gig is unknown, but January 1st (as noted in the original photo description) seems to be unlikely since Taste played Ulster Hall in Belfast on that exact date.

-The next time Rory appears with this guitar is the Isle of Wight concert in August 1970.
-At that point, the guitar featured white finish, although Rory was quoted saying that the finish wasn’t original.
+The next time Rory appeared with this guitar is the Isle of Wight concert in August 1970.
+At that point, the guitar featured a white finish, although Rory was quoted saying that the finish wasn’t original.

 A white ‘63 Telecaster.
 The lead pickup was rewound.
 It was repainted; I stripped it down to its natural wood, and then I tried to get the natural creme finish that I could get, but it turned out kind of white.
 I used that with Taste as well.
 It’s a very good Tele.
 [The Wearing of the Blues, Guitar for the practicing musician, August 1991]

 If the original color was indeed cream/blonde (as it appears to be on the Copenhagen photo), a question arises as to what prompted Rory to repaint it in the first place.
 Since the guitar was relatively new when he acquired it, it is unlikely that it had any wear on the body.
 Of course, there is a possibility that Rory bought the guitar that was damaged in some way that required a new paint job to restore it, but that doesn’t appear to be the case based on the Copenhagen photo.

 It is somewhat possible that the guitar was already white in that photo as well, and there could’ve been a yellow stage light shining on the Telecaster which would make a white Telecaster look yellow.
 If you happen to know of something that would explain this, please be sure to contact us.